 Springshare is fully compliant with GDPR as of May 25, 2018

 Since 2017 we have been operating a dedicated EU data center which hosts applications and content for our European client institutions.
-We have 3 worldwide data center clusters (US, EU, and Canada, with more clusters/regions to come) and they are all independent of one another i.e. the data does not flow back-and-forth.
+We have four (4) worldwide data center clusters (United States, European Union, Australia, and Canada) and they are all independent of one another i.e. the data does not flow back-and-forth.
 This ensures Springshare's compliance with the GDPR safeguards for cross-border data transfer - the personal data of our EU clients is not transferred "cross-border" outside of EU.

 Here are the specific steps and initiatives we've undertaken, which were completed by the May 25, 2018 deadline.
 These steps ensured Springshare's and your compliance with GDPR.

 Collecting and Storing Personal Information for Registered Users